Cancer Cells Die with Erythrose in Culture

 In our cells, respiration mainly occurs in Mitochondria.
 Dividing cells (cancer and normal) mainly depend on fermentation.
 Mitochondria respiration is suppressed in dividing cells naturally.

-Increase mitochondria and/or cytosolic respiration will stop cell division and affect cell differentiation.
+Increase mitochondria and/or cytosolic respiration will stop cell division and initialize cell differentiation.
 Cancer cells, have mutations in DNA, are damaged and flawed comparing to normal cells.
-The flawed and damaged cancer cells have no adaption for increasing cellular respiration.
+The flawed and damaged cancer cells have no adaption for increasing cellular respiration to die, or differentiate to nono-dividing cells with, with partial, or without any functions.

 Glucose is universal fuel of our body.
 Cancer cells love sugar, and take more sugar than normal cells.
 Erythrose is a sugar, can increase cellular respiration.
-Cancer cells love to take Erythrose to die.
+Cancer cells love to take Erythrose to stop dividing.

 Batt RD, Dickens F, Williamson DH.
 1960.
 Tetrose metabolism 2.
 The utilization of tetroses and tetritols by rat tissues.
 Biochem J. 77:281-94.